 It has become an unfortunate trend in the gaming industry to promise an ocean and deliver a swimming pool.

-For the most part, Asobo has spared itself garnering that label with all the work it has done with Microsoft Flight Simulator 2020.
+For the most part, Asobo has spared itself from sharing that label thanks to all the work it has done with Microsoft Flight Simulator 2020.
 It was a monolithic task to build and flesh out such a large project, and despite it still having some issues, Asobo has proven capable of delivering on its visions.
+But it took time for that vision to materialize.

-Microsoft Flight Simulator 2024 has birthed from the drive to take those visions even higher; to be even more ambitious.
+Microsoft Flight Simulator 2024 was birthed from the drive to take those concepts even higher; to be even more ambitious.
 In fact, it exists as a successor because Asobo outgrew the capabilities of the engine used for MSFS2020.
 Essentially, it’s physically beyond the limits of the outgoing frontrunner.
+(Oh, yes, that’s why it’s “limitless”!)

-Some simmers are already hesitant about diving head first into MSFS2024, simply due to the expectation that there will be some massive bugs that need to be ironed out; MSFS2020 wasn’t spared that reality.
+Nevertheless, some simmers are already hesitant about diving head first into MSFS 2024, simply due to the expectation that there will be some massive bugs and other issues that need to be ironed out; MSFS 2020 wasn’t spared that reality.

-An issue-free release is not entirely realistic, but waiting weeks and months for hotfixes and big patches should not be the likelier alternative, nor should the expectation of even more updates for the introduction of core features be on the deck.
+An issue-free release is not entirely realistic, but waiting weeks and months for hotfixes and big patches should not be the likelier alternative, nor should the expectation of even more updates to introduce core features be on the deck.
 At this point, we should be well past those turbulent clouds.